Sujithsai08/cosmocloud_assignment/README.md

 This command will:
 - Install the application using the Helm chart.
-- Deploy the frontend, backend, and Redis services in your Kubernetes cluster.
+- Deploy the frontend, backend and Redis services in the Kubernetes cluster.
-- Set the timeout to 30 seconds and automatically rollback in case of failure.

 ### **4. Verify Deployment**
 Check the status of the deployed pods: